 antihemorrhagic factor, menadiol, menadione (vitamin K-3), menaquinone (vitamin K-2), methylphytyl naphthoquinone, phylloquinone (vitamin K-1), phytonadione

-Vitamin K, one of the fat-soluble vitamins, is involved in promoting blood clotting.
+Vitamin K is one of the fat-soluble vitamins.
+It’s involved in blood clotting.

 The major source of vitamin K, phylloquinone, is found in green plants.
-Another form of vitamin K, menaquinone, is produced by bacteria living in the intestine.
-Menadione, the synthetic form of vitamin K, is the most potent, with twice the activity of phylloquinone.
-However, some experts say that humans may not absorb as much of this bacterial-produced vitamin K as previously thought.
+Another form of vitamin K, menaquinone, is made by bacteria living in the intestine.
+Menadione, the synthetic form of vitamin K, is the most potent.
+It has two times the activity of phylloquinone.
+But some experts say that humans may not absorb as much of this bacterial-produced vitamin K as once thought.

-Vitamin K is necessary for the normal coagulation, or clotting, of blood.
-Warfarin, a chemical used in rat and mouse poison, has been adapted for medical purposes because it blocks the effects of vitamin K. This allows the physician to prevent abnormal blood clots and treat conditions like phlebitis (clots in the inflamed veins in the legs) and pulmonary emboli (blood clots).
-Excessive warfarin may cause spontaneous bleeding that can result in stroke, gastrointestinal bleeding, and death.
+Vitamin K is needed for the normal coagulation, or clotting, of blood.
+Warfarin, a chemical used in rat and mouse poison, has been adapted for medical uses.
+This is because it blocks the effects of vitamin K. This allows healthcare providers to prevent abnormal blood clots.
+It also treats conditions like phlebitis (clots in the inflamed veins in the legs) and pulmonary emboli (blood clots).
+Too much warfarin may cause spontaneous bleeding.
+This can lead to stroke, gastrointestinal bleeding, and death.

-Vitamin K may be used therapeutically in cases of prolonged intravenous feeding and in situations in which exposure to antibiotics has killed vitamin K-producing bacteria in the intestines.
+Vitamin K may be used therapeutically in cases of prolonged intravenous feeding.
+It may also be used in situations in which exposure to antibiotics has killed vitamin K-producing bacteria in the intestines.

-Research is being done to observe the effect of vitamin K on osteoporosis and bone health.
-Vitamin K is also being studied for its possible benefits in protecting against cancer.
+Research is being done to look at the effect of vitamin K on osteoporosis and bone health.
+Vitamin K is also being studied to see if it protects against cancer.

 Infants (6 months to 1 year)

-A normal diet supplies adequate amounts of vitamin K. Although vitamin K is not dispensed as a nutritional supplement, small amounts are available in some multivitamins, or it is available by prescription.
+A normal diet supplies enough vitamin K. Although vitamin K is not dispensed as a nutritional supplement, small amounts are available in some multivitamins.
+It’s also available by prescription.

-Vitamin K is stable at room temperature and therefore does not need to be refrigerated.
-It is not destroyed by cooking.
-However, light can cause some loss of activity; therefore, foods containing vitamin K should be stored in light-resistant containers.
+Vitamin K is stable at room temperature.
+It doesn’t need to be refrigerated.
+It isn’t destroyed by cooking.
+But light can cause some loss of activity.
+For this reason, you should store foods containing vitamin K in light-resistant containers.

-An increased need for vitamin K may result from various malabsorption syndromes in which steatorrhea (excess fat in the stool) occurs.
-These syndromes include lactose intolerance, tropical and non-tropical sprue, celiac disease, cystic fibrosis, ulcerative colitis, and conditions that lead to a pancreatectomy (surgical removal of part or the entire pancreas).
+An increased need for vitamin K may result from various malabsorption syndromes.
+This may lead excess fat in the stool (steatorrhea).
+These syndromes include lactose intolerance, tropical and non-tropical sprue, celiac disease, cystic fibrosis, and ulcerative colitis.
+They also include conditions that lead to surgical removal of part or the whole pancreas (pancreatectomy).

-Newborn infants need vitamin K. (All newborns are given a vitamin K injection within a few hours of birth.
-Without vitamin K, approximately 1 in 100 to 1,000 infants may experience some bleeding problems before their own vitamin K activity is high enough.)
-Premature infants, in particular, may be deficient in vitamin K.
+Newborns need vitamin K. All newborns are given a vitamin K injection within a few hours of birth.
+Without vitamin K, about 1 in 100 to 1,000 infants may have some bleeding problems before their own vitamin K activity is high enough.
+Premature infants may be deficient in vitamin K.

 Long-term treatment with antibiotics may lead to a need for vitamin K supplements.

-Although vitamin K deficiencies are rare, signs of deficiency would include spontaneous bleeding or problems with blood clotting.
+Vitamin K deficiencies are rare.
+Signs of deficiency include spontaneous bleeding or problems with blood clotting.

-The normal diet contains insufficient vitamin K to cause side effects.
-However, people who take Coumadin (warfarin sodium) for blood thinning should discuss their dietary intake with their physicians.
-Any change of diet that increases intake of vitamin K could counteract the effects of the Coumadin.
+A normal diet doesn’t contain enough vitamin K to cause side effects.
+However, people who take warfarin for blood thinning should talk about their vitamin K intake with their healthcare providers.
+Any change of diet that increases intake of vitamin K could counteract the effects of the warfarin.